 Cyber attack prevention: The role of risk assessments

-The first step to improving any cyber security program is to conduct a thorough risk assessment that takes all devices, data stores, networks, and systems into account.
-Risk assessment activities should be performed on an annual basis to ensure organizations are aware of both traditional and emergent cyber attack methods.
+The first step to improving any cyber security program is to conduct a thorough risk assessment that considers all devices, data stores, networks, and systems.
+You should perform risk assessment activities annually to ensure organizations know both traditional and emergent cyber attack methods.
 Under the NIST’s risk management framework, organizations should perform the following tasks:

 - Categorize potential threats: By collecting information on cyber threat sources, events, and vulnerabilities, organizations can categorize different attack vectors based on their potential impact.
 This information can help identify high-risk threats and provide a foundation for detection and mitigation strategies.

 - Select essential security controls: Using gathered threat intelligence, organizations can select baseline security controls for their data, networks, and systems.
-Over time, these security controls should be refined based on new threat and vulnerability information.
+Over time, you should refine these security controls based on new threat and vulnerability information.

 - Assess current IT posture: After making the above improvements, IT administrators should conduct a follow-up assessment to ensure all new security systems function as intended.
 These results can also help tailor incident response plans to particular threats and vulnerabilities.

-- Monitor performance: Even after completing the risk assessment, companies must continue to monitor their networks and systems for new vulnerabilities and configuration flaws.
-This process of innovation can help key decision-makers evaluate the effectiveness of security controls, the impact of changes to IT systems, and whether they’re compliant with federal legislation.
+- Monitor performance: Companies must monitor their networks and systems for new vulnerabilities and configuration flaws even after completing the risk assessment.
+This innovation process can help key decision-makers evaluate the effectiveness of security controls, the impact of changes to IT systems, and whether they comply with federal legislation.

 How to detect cyber threats

-Cyber threat detection requires organizations to have strong internal IT policies and advanced monitoring.
+Cyber threat detection requires strong internal IT policies and advanced monitoring.
 While some companies utilize manual processes, research from IBM found that security automation can significantly reduce the cost of breaches.
 The average breach cost for automation-focused companies stands at $2.88 million.
-In contrast, those without these tools have an estimated cost of $4.43 million.
+In contrast, those without these tools have an estimated $4.43 million in price.
 In terms of specific threat detection tools, the NIST recommends prioritizing the following:

-- Threat detection logs: Most cyber security platforms offer advanced logging capabilities that can help organizations detect suspicious activity on their networks and systems.
-By maintaining and reviewing these logs, security professionals can conduct detailed investigations that touch on network security and computer security simultaneously.
+- Threat detection logs: Most cyber security platforms offer advanced logging capabilities to help organizations detect suspicious activity on their networks and systems.
+Security professionals can conduct detailed network and computer security investigations simultaneously by maintaining and reviewing these logs.

 Other key threat detection strategies include:

-- Penetration testing: Penetration testing allows companies to identify vulnerabilities in their systems, networks, and web applications.
+- Penetration testing: Testing allows companies to identify vulnerabilities in their systems, networks, and web applications.
 By filling the shoes of malicious actors, internal security experts can probe their IT environments for unpatched software, configuration issues, authentication errors, and more.

 - Automated monitoring systems: Alongside manual processes, companies can enhance their IT posture by integrating automated threat detection systems.
 Asset management platforms can help organizations keep track of device performance and activity.
-At the same time, network security tools can monitor web traffic in real-time.
-When irregularities are detected, these systems will send timely alerts to the cyber security team, reducing incident response times.
+Simultaneously, network security tools can monitor web traffic in real-time.
+These systems will alert the cyber security team when irregularities are detected, reducing incident response times.

 How to mitigate cyber threats

-When it comes to mitigating cyber threats, prevention is always the best approach.
-By continuously monitoring for vulnerabilities, suspicious activity, and unauthorized access, organizations can eliminate a wide range of potential attack vectors.
-End-user education is also crucial, especially when it comes to phishing scams and malware distribution.
-The more employees know about these attack methods, the less likely they’ll be to click on an infected link or hand over their sensitive data to malicious actors.
+Prevention is always the best approach when it comes to mitigating cyber threats.
+Organizations can eliminate a wide range of potential attack vectors by continuously monitoring vulnerabilities, suspicious activity, and unauthorized access.
+End-user education is also crucial, especially in phishing scams and malware distribution.
+The more employees know about these attack methods, the less likely they will click on an infected link or hand over their sensitive data to malicious actors.
 Key cyber threat mitigation strategies include:

-- Data loss prevention: Insulating sensitive data from unauthorized users is a top concern for companies in almost every industry, especially those that collect and store consumer information.
-Developing a data backup schedule and data loss prevention system can help reduce the risk of unplanned downtime that results from ransomware attacks, malware, and more.
+- Data loss prevention: Insulating sensitive data from unauthorized users is a top concern for companies in almost every industry, especially those collecting and storing consumer information.
+Developing a data backup schedule and data loss prevention system can help reduce the risk of unplanned downtime from ransomware attacks, malware, and more.

-Ultimately, understanding how to detect and mitigate cyber threats is only one piece of the puzzle.
+Understanding how to detect and mitigate cyber threats is only one piece of the puzzle.
 Companies must also establish clear internal policies to ensure that all employees follow best practices and uphold regulatory requirements.
-These guidelines are particularly important in the manufacturing industry, as a single security breach can lead to significant financial and operational disruptions.
+These guidelines are essential in manufacturing, as a single security breach can lead to significant financial and operational disruptions.